 High Asset Divorce

-Grand Rapids High-Net-Worth Divorce Lawyers
+Grand Rapids High Asset Divorce Attorneys

 For couples with substantial assets, getting a divorce can be a high-stakes proposition.
 Whether you and your spouse have both contributed financially for years (or decades), or one of you is the primary or sole earner, under Michigan law, any assets acquired during your marriage are likely to be subject to division in your divorce.

 Depending upon the circumstances, certain assets that you or your spouse brought with you into your marriage could be on the table, too.
 Michigan law treats commingled “separate” assets similarly to “marital” assets in most cases.
-Appreciation, renovations, mutual contributions to a business or professional practice, and other issues can also complicate high-net-worth property divisions; and, to make sure you leave your marriage with your fair share, it is critical to hire experienced high-net-worth divorce lawyers.
+Appreciation, renovations, mutual contributions to a business or professional practice, and other issues can also complicate high-net-worth property divisions; and, to make sure you leave your marriage with your fair share, it is critical to hire experienced high-asset divorce lawyers.

 Decades of Experience in Protecting Spousal Rights

 At Kraayeveld Law, we bring decades of experience in representing spouses in high-net-worth (or “high asset”) divorces.
-Our Grand Rapids high-net-worth divorce lawyers have the experience and are knowledgeable about the complex legal issues involved, and we are intimately familiar with the unique negotiating challenges that often force high-net-worth couples into litigation.
+Our Grand Rapids high asset divorce attorneys have the experience and are knowledgeable about the complex legal issues involved, and we are intimately familiar with the unique negotiating challenges that often force high-net-worth couples into litigation.
 While we work with our clients to achieve amicable property settlements whenever possible – including using mediation when necessary – we are also aggressive divorce litigation attorneys who will not hesitate to fight for our clients’ desired property rights in court or during arbitration.

-Unique Property-Related Issues in High Asset Divorces
+Unique Property-Related Issues in Michigan High Asset Divorces

 For high-net-worth couples, even determining which assets are on the table can be a significant challenge.
 Once you know what you need to protect, then you can begin the process of designing and executing a strategy to secure the property rights you desire.
 We guide our high-net-worth clients through this entire process step-by-step, helping them assess their priorities, anticipate their spouses’ goals and work toward achieving a favorable outcome.